snigdha920/DocsFromDrive/README.md

 * NodeJS v14.15.0

 ### Steps
+1. Open a Terminal tab at the folder where you have downloaded the code.
 1. Install dependencies by running `npm install`
 2. Start the app by running `npm run app`
-3. Open the browser (for best experience use Google Chrome) and navigate to [localhost:3000](http://localhost:3000/)
+3. Open the browser (for the best experience use Google Chrome) and navigate to [localhost:3000](http://localhost:3000/)

 The app will now open in your browser running on port 3000 (by default).<br/>

+Quit the server by pressing ctrl+C (Windows/Linux) or command+C (Mac) in the terminal.

 **Note:** Google will show a warning page informing you that the app has not been verified (since the app has not been published yet and requires access to sensitive information - Google Drive data).
 Here, click on *Advanced* -> *Continue with Spacenos (unsafe)* to utilize the app.